Support Group Considerations

 H: either “USE AN EPIPEN AND CALL AN AMBULANCE NOW” or, when phrased in such a way as to avoid offering medical advice, “My mast cell specialist tells me to use a particular progression of rescue drugs and an epipen with these symptoms and to go to the hospital, where I'm given steroids, first generation H1's like slowly-pushed benadryl, H2's like famotidine, a low dose benzodiazepine, and oxygen, and monitored for some time for rebound reactions.
 Afterwards, I need...”

 Obviously, H is the only response that has a chance of addressing the anaphylactic emergency.
-In some carefully-monitored groups that attempt to provide accurate information and remove individuals using the group to sell their products or services (DNRS coaches and other MLM's, predatory practitioners of various kinds, and so on), there are several H's and very few responses like A-G. In some groups, however, irrespective of the size of the group, what's likely a combination of many factors works against the ability to provide any helpful information at all; there are dozens of A-G responses and few, if any, H's.
-While the anaphylactic emergency illustrates this quite clearly (and is not an exaggeration, unfortunately), this also goes for basic information about the disorders and terminology, classes of drugs, symptom management, and so on.
-Sadly, the new member is often not in a position to know which answers are providing accurate information and which are wildly dangerous, and many of the people who offer the most inaccurate information sound the most confident in their knowledge.
+In some carefully-monitored groups that attempt to provide accurate information and remove individuals using the group to sell their products or services (DNRS coaches and other MLM's, predatory practitioners of various kinds, and so on), there are several H's and few responses like A-G. In some groups, however, irrespective of the size of the group, what's likely a combination of many factors works against the ability to provide any helpful information at all; there are dozens of A-G responses and few, if any, H's.
+While the anaphylactic emergency illustrates this quite clearly (and sadly is not an exaggeration), this also goes for basic information about the disorders and terminology, classes of drugs, symptom management, and so on.
+Regrettably, the patient is often not in a position to know which answers are providing accurate information and which are wildly dangerous, as many of the people who offer the most inaccurate information sound the most confident in their knowledge.
 Consider the following.

-Common examples of inaccurate information that sound convincing, affirm the patient's current understanding, or offer an easy next step:
+Examples of inaccurate information that sounds convincing, affirms the patient's current understanding, or offers an easy next step:

 X is the strongest/best second gen H1.